emmanueleduke/AirBnB_clone/README.md

 ## Description :house:

-HolbertonBnB is a complete web application, integrating database storage, a back-end API, and front-end interfacing in a clone of AirBnB.
+ALX AirBnB Clone Project is a complete web application, integrating database storage, a back-end API, and front-end interfacing in a clone of AirBnB.

 The project currently only implements the back-end console.

 ## Classes :cl:

-HolbertonBnB utilizes the following classes:
+ALX AirBnB Clone utilizes the following classes:

 |     | BaseModel | FileStorage | User | State | City | Amenity | Place | Review |
 | --- | --------- | ----------- | -----| ----- | -----| ------- | ----- | ------ |